jenkinsci/job-dsl-plugin/docs/Job-reference.md

 Add Perforce SCM source.
 The user probably has to be specified.
 The password will be properly encrypted.
 Sets p4Client to builds-${JOB_NAME}.
 The configure block is handed a hudson.plugins.perforce.PerforceSCM.
 Perforce requires a few fields to be setup, so it's very likely that the configure block will be needed, especially for things like p4Port.

+For security reasons, do not use a hard-coded password.
+See [[Handling-Credentials]] for details about handling credentials in DSL scripts.

 ```groovy
 p4('//depot/Tools/build') { node ->
     node / p4Port('perforce:1666')